 Most group long-term disability insurance plans define disability in two ways for purposes of benefits eligibility.
 These definitions are often referred to as “own occupation” and “any occupation.”

 Disability is usually initially defined as an inability to perform the material and substantial duties of a person’s “own occupation.”
 An individual must be disabled from his or her own job or regular occupation for a specified period to begin receiving long-term disability insurance benefits.

 If approved for “own occupation” benefits, a transformation of the definition of disability occurs at a certain point in time in the future, usually 24 months after the “own occupation” period begins.
 The participant’s eligibility is then based on his or her inability to perform “any occupation.”
 This new definition requires that the person prove both an inability to do the former job and an inability to perform any job for which he or she is capable or qualified, based on past work experience, education and ability to retrain.
 If deemed disabled under the “any occupation” definition, the claimant may be entitled to benefits for only an additional three years or, more typically, until age 65 or SSNRA.

 To determine the eligibility of a plan participant, the claimant and his or her attorney must read the plan documents and the insurance policy.
 These provide information regarding the exact definitions used, the long-term disability insurance benefits available and the duration of those benefits.
 Each group policy insurer uses different language, and even the same insurer may use slightly altered language from one group policy to the next.
 The claimant should also compare the language used in the plan documents with that contained in the group policy, because the language sometimes differs.

-If your disability insurance claim has been denied, or you believe that it will be, please contact the insurance lawyers at McDermott Law by completing our contact form, or call 303-964-1800 for a free, no-obligation consultation.
+If your disability insurance claim has been denied, or you believe that it will be, please contact the insurance lawyers at McDermott Law by completing our contact form, or call 303-964-1800 for a free Review of Denied Claims, no-obligation consultation.
 We advise and represent clients throughout Colorado and the Rocky Mountain region.